galt-tr/veritas-docs/content/reviews/_index.md

 {
   "receiptID": "c859b888d3e20a2d6132cbdb732617e1a2701e7bb63029d752a0a6c1d35beba2",
   "receiptSecret: "c4ab3985ab32ef3e34ee5",
-  "review": "I loved it!
+  "reviewBody": "I loved it!
 This is an incredible place to get drinks, and Ashley was terrific!", "ratings": {
     "quality": 4.5,
     "experience": 3.0,